Olde16/BrowserGame_01/README.md

 # BrowserGame_01
-Small Web-Game based on php, mysql, html with javascript
+Small Web-Game based on php and html with js